googleworkspace/apps-script-oauth2/README.md

 1. Click on the menu item "Resources > Libraries..."
-2. In the "Find a Library" text box, enter the project key "MswhXl8fVhTFUH_Q3UOJbXvxhMjh3Sh48" and click the "Select" button.
+2. In the "Find a Library" text box, enter the project key `MswhXl8fVhTFUH_Q3UOJbXvxhMjh3Sh48` and click the "Select" button.
 3. Choose a version in the dropdown box (usually best to pick the latest version).
 4. Click the "Save" button.

+Alternatively, you can copy and paste the files in the [`/dist`](dist) directory directly into your script project.

 ## Redirect URI